w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 :::tip New to Staking?

 Start your staking journey or explore more information about staking on [Polkadot's Home Page](https://polkadot.network/staking/).
-You can lear how staking works by reading [this dedicated page](../learn/learn-staking.md).
+You can learn how staking works by reading [this dedicated page](../learn/learn-staking.md).

 Discover the new
 [**Staking Dashboard**](https://staking.polkadot.network/#/overview) that makes staking much easier and check this
 [extensive article list](https://support.polkadot.network/support/solutions/articles/65000182104) to help you get started.
-{{ kusama: All the examples presented on Polkadot apply to Kusama as well. :kusama }}
+{{ kusama: All the examples presented on Polkadot also apply to Kusama. :kusama }}

 :::